maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-42.md

 * Will still allow for using existing functions when staking and unstaking MATIC by leveraging the POL Migration Contract (0x29e7DF7b6A1B2b07b731457f499E1696c60E2C4e) to preserve maximum backward compatibility.
 * Adds new ...POL functions wherever necessary.
 These can be used to stake using the new POL token

+This proposed upgrade will not change any contracts on the Polygon PoS Network.
+Likewise, all other properties about staking (reward rate, unbonding period, slashing etc.) will remain unchanged.

+## Motivation

+The staking token is the token which stakers and validators of the Polygon PoS network use to secure the network, and come to consensus on the state.
+The present staking token is MATIC which was set as the staking token upon genesis of the Polygon PoS network.
+Now that POL (0x455e53CBB86018Ac2B8092FdCd39d8444aFFC3F6) is live, the authors propose setting it as the staking token of the network via an upgrade of the Stake Manager in a maximally backward compatible manner.

+## Specification

+Upgrade the StakeManagerProxy contract to a new implementation at `0x97a3500083348A147F419b8a65717909762c389f`.
+Upgrade the ValidatorShareProxy beacon proxies by updating the `ValidatorShare` entry in the Registy to `0x053fa9b934b83e1e0ffc7e98a41aadc3640bb462`.

-As an example for the last point, `buyVoucher` still exists and we can now also use `buyVoucherPOL` which both call the same function internally, with the only differnce being that the first one will trigger a migrate call to exchange MATIC for POL before moving on:
+As an example for the new ...POL functions, `buyVoucher` still exists and we can now also use `buyVoucherPOL` which both call the same function internally, the only difference being that the first one will trigger a migrate call to exchange MATIC for POL before moving on:
 ```
 function buyVoucher(uint256 _amount, uint256 _minSharesToMint) public returns (uint256 amountToDeposit) {
     return _buyVoucher(_amount, _minSharesToMint, false);